3 bedrooms, Boulogne-Billancourt Boulogne-Billancourt

 For the last 33 years, Paris Rental has been dedicated to luxury furnished rentals for professionals moving to Paris.

-Since the Corona event and the reduced air traffic, our company rebounded by adapting to a new clientele, the "main residence" lessors.
+Since the Corona event and the reduced air traffic, our company rebounded by adapting to a new clientele, the "primary residence" lessors.
 Paris Rental's goal is to satisfy both customers wishing to move into a furnished apartment available for rent while and hoping to rent their furnished apartment that has been empty for a few weeks or months.

 To inform you about renting as "principal residence," here is some information on Paris's rent regulation.
 Before rent regulations, renting one's apartment at market price -with maintenance charges included in the rent- was the usual.
 However, renting as "main residence" requires the lessor to separate the rent from the rental charges and respect a calculation rule to evaluate this rent.